 7. Session setup is complete.
 Uplink tunnel information is sent to the AN function (e.g. IP address of the User plane functions).
 The UE the session is succeed, with IPv4 address/IPv6 prefix in case of session type is IP.

+IPv6 stateless address auto-configuration or DHCPv4 may be used for IP address/prefix allocation after PDU session established.
+In this case, the DHCPv4 or RS/RA messages will be forwarded by the UP function between UE and the SM function.

 Editor's note: In the case of Non-3GPP AN case, step 5 may not be needed.
 This is FFS.